 What happens during the drop/add period?

-During the drop/add period (August 28 - September 9), you will have the opportunity to make changes to your schedule.
-Any open (meaning seats available AND no waitlist started) course may be added online using Banner Self-Service.
-To add any course that is closed/waitlisted/restricted you will have to obtain the instructor's signature on your drop/add schedule and bring it to the registrar's office for processing.
+During the drop/add period (August 27 - September 8), you will have the opportunity to make changes to your schedule.
+Any open courses may be added online using Banner Self-Service.
+To add any course that is closed or restricted, you will have to obtain the instructor's signature on your drop/add schedule and bring it to the registrar's office for processing.
 All drops may be processed using Banner Self-Service, or you may come to the registrar's office.
-On the first day of classes (August 29), you will have the opportunity to attend classes you may be interested in registering for, and if necessary, speak with the instructor regarding permission (instructor's signature) to register for the class.
+On the first day of classes (August 28), you will have the opportunity to attend classes you may be interested in registering for, and if necessary, speak with the instructor regarding permission (instructor's signature) to register for the class.

 What if I want to take five classes my first (or second) semester?